tremor-rs/tremor-www-docs/docs/tremor-script/index.md

 """
 ```

-The above **heredoc** would truncate 3 spaces characters since `...a` has 3 spaces infant of it even so other lines have 4.
+The above **heredoc** would truncate 3 spaces characters since `...a` has 3 spaces in front of it even so other lines have 4.

 #### Arrays